pebreo/pebreo.github.io/midgame/part3-polyamory.md

 todo: why does poly help prevent divorces?

+## Callum
+Callum gripped the ancient stone wall, the Aegean wind whipping his hair into a frenzy.
+Below, the turquoise sea churned, waves crashing against the jagged cliffs in a mesmerizing display of power and chaos.
+It was a scene both terrifying and exhilarating, mirroring the turmoil within him.

+Life, Callum realized with a sigh, wasn't a binary choice between stability and variety.
+It was a tightrope walk, a constant dance between the comfort of routine and the exhilarating thrill of the unknown.
+David Epstein's "Range" echoed in his mind, his words about the human need for both stability and exploration resonating deeply.

+For the past five years, Callum had thrived in the familiar rhythm of life in this quaint Greek village.
+The predictable cycle of tending his olive grove, chatting with the gregarious townspeople, and watching the sun paint the sky with fiery hues every evening had brought a sense of peace he hadn't known before.
+Yet, lately, a restlessness had crept in, a yearning for something beyond the predictable.

+The rhythmic roar of the waves seemed to mock his complacency.
+"Is this all there is?" it seemed to thunder.
+Callum craved the variety, the challenges Epstein described, the experiences that pushed you outside your comfort zone and fostered growth.

+Then, a crumpled flyer danced past his face, carried by the wind.
+It advertised a local sailing competition – a grueling, multi-day race that tested not just physical prowess, but also navigational skills and mental fortitude.
+A thrill shot through Callum.
+This was the challenge he craved, a chance to step outside the familiar and explore the unknown waters, both literally and metaphorically.

+The following weeks were a whirlwind of activity.
+Callum traded his olive basket for a life vest, the gentle pruning of branches replaced by the calloused grip of ropes.
+The initial clumsiness and fear were undeniable, the vast openness of the sea a stark contrast to the cozy confines of his grove.
+Yet, with each passing day, a sense of accomplishment bloomed.
+He learned to read the wind, to navigate by the stars, to work as a team with his fellow sailors, a motley crew of locals and adventurous tourists.

+The competition itself was a test of everything he'd learned.
+Gales threatened to capsize their vessel, navigational errors led them astray, and exhaustion gnawed at their bones.
+Yet, there was also a camaraderie forged in the crucible of shared struggle, a deep satisfaction in overcoming each obstacle.

+When they finally crossed the finish line, exhausted but exhilarated, Callum knew he was forever changed.
+The experience had instilled in him a newfound confidence, a willingness to embrace the challenges that lay ahead, whatever form they might take.

+Back in the grove, the familiar routine felt comforting once more.
+The sight of his olive trees, heavy with fruit, was no longer monotonous; it was a source of solace.
+Yet, a spark remained in his eyes, a testament to the transformative power of variety.
+Callum had discovered the sweet spot, the harmonious blend of stability and exploration that Epstein championed.
+Life, he realized with a smile, wasn't about choosing between calm harbors and churning seas; it was about mastering the art of navigating both.

+## TLDR
+Humans crave stability AND variety.

 ## Angela and Mark
 The phone buzzed on the nightstand, illuminating Angela's face in the soft glow.
 It was Mark, his message a cascade of words that made her heart skip a beat.
 "I think we could make it work," he said.
 They have been looking into polyamory - reading books, listening to podcasts, and watching videos.